 - 19.1 The Board may appoint sub-committees from time to time to collect information, consider policy, finance, risk management and governance issues and to bring those issues to the attention of the Board.
-The structure, responsibilities and organisation of each sub-committee will be determined and controlled by the Board as appropriate except that both the Finance, Audit and Risk sub-committee and the Governance subcommittee must only be comprised of elected Board Members.
-All other sub-committees will comprise of elected Board Members and Members. - 19.2 The Board may also appoint task groups to deal with specific issues arising.
+The structure, responsibilities and organization of each subcommittee will be determined and controlled by the Board as appropriate except that both the Finance, Audit and Risk sub-committee and the Governance sub-committee must be chaired by Board Members or people appointed by the Board, with specific skills. - 19.2 The Board may also appoint task groups to deal with specific issues arising.
 Each task group will report directly to the Board and will be structured and organised in the manner determined or approved by the Board.
 These task groups can be constituted with either Board Members, Members or both. - 19.3 Participants of sub-committees and task groups will be approved by the Board, and any conflict of interest must be declared by participants. - 19.4 A subcommittee or task group must elect a Chairperson.
 If a Chairperson is not elected, or if the Chairperson is not present within fifteen (15) minutes after the time fixed for a meeting, the Members present may choose one (1) of their number to be Chairperson of the meeting. - 19.5 A subcommittee may meet and adjourn as it considers appropriate. - 19.6 A question arising at a subcommittee or task group meeting is to be decided by a majority vote of the Members present at the meeting and if the votes are equal, the Chairperson has the deciding vote.